lethal-guitar/Duke1Decomp/README.md

 # Duke1Decomp

 This repository contains snippets of decompiled/reconstructed Duke Nukem 1 source code.
-At the moment, it serves as supplementary material to a series of blog posts about the game's engine and its internals.
+It serves as supplementary material to a series of blog posts about the game's engine and its internals.
-It may or may not evolve into a full reconstruction/decompilation of the entire source code at some point.

 All functions included here have been verified to be 100% matches with the original executable's disassembly when compiled with the right toolchain.